GeorgeBatch/arch-pre-training/README_ARCH_CODE.md

-# Understanding all of the code involved in VirTex pre-training
+# Understanding all code involved in VirTex pre-training

 This document is my attempt to connect all the files involved in VirTex pre-training in some systematic fashion and understand which of them need to be modified in order to pre-train models on the ARCH dataset.

 ## Building Vocabulary

-**COCO:**
+### COCO

 `scripts/build_vocabulary.py` is the main script for building COCO vocabulary.
 It uses the original file with the train set of COCO captions:  `datasets/coco/annotations/captions_train2017.json`

-**ARCH:**
+### ARCH

 1. Create one file with all the captions I want to use in the training set during pre-training on ARCH: `datasets/arch/annotations/captions_train.json`
-2. Make `scripts/build_vocabulary_arch.py` for building ARCH vocabulary: remove dulplicate captions since they occur when there is more than one image in the bag (figure) with the same caption.
+2. Make `scripts/build_vocabulary_arch.py` for building ARCH vocabulary: remove duplicate captions since they occur when there is more than one image in the bag (figure) with the same caption.
 All images in a bag will be presented together with the corresponding caption so there is no reason to put more emphases on figures with multiple images than on figures with one image.

-TODO: understand the senetence length - should I use the default 30 words?
+**TODO:** understand the sentence length - should I use the default 30 words?

 ## Pre-training